UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 On destroy, give +200 points. (lives=60, price=-$2)
 (^^^^ I'm imagining the player lining up multiple shovels to proc this item)

+- ITEM: (Golden rocks)
+On destroy:
+Give mult equal to the current balance (currently $X)

 - ITEM: Wildcard stone
 If target item has DESTROY trigger, transform into it (^^^ THIS SHOULD BE UNCOMMON!!! this item is an AMAZING idea.)
 (more items like these please)

 - ITEM: Voidbox
 Cost $3 to activate